 - Threatening to kill a person, a person's pet or anybody else.

 - Threatening to commit a crime.

 - Fraudulently posting private information in a public forum.

 - Posting private information such as names, addresses, phone numbers or email addresses in a public forum, chat room or on a web site when a reasonable person would know that doing so will put the target at risk or open them up to new harassment.

 If the acts are clearly criminal, you should save the evidence to the best of your ability.
-Do not erase text messages or e-mails.
+Do not erase messages, posts or e-mails.
+Take screen shots when possible.
 It may be possible to draft a warrant in order to obtain subscriber information and confirm the identity of the person responsible.